dengelma9898/how-much-is-the/backend/DATABASE_SETUP.md

 **Note:** Stores are created dynamically when first crawled, ensuring only stores with actual products exist in the database.

+**Important:** The `enabled` field controls whether a store can be crawled:
+- Enabled stores (`enabled=true`) will be included in crawl operations
+- Disabled stores (`enabled=false`) will be skipped during crawling
+- Single store crawls will be rejected if the target store is disabled
+- "Crawl all" operations will automatically skip disabled stores

 #### Products Table
 - `id`: Primary key
 - `name`: Product name